irenekarijadi/RF-LSTM-CEEMDAN/README.md

 * ! main.ipynb : This is the main file used to define and run the simulations
 * Setting.ipynb: This is a file used to set a number of parameters that are used throughout the functions in the directory.
 * Plot Dataset.ipynb : Plots of data
-* Linear_regression.ipynb : Function for the Linear Regression model
+* Linear_regression.ipynb : Function for the Linear Regression
-* support_vector_regression.ipynb : Function for the Support Vector Regression model
+* support_vector_regression.ipynb : Function for the Support Vector Regression
-* artificial_neural_network.ipynb : Function for the Artificial Neural Network model
+* artificial_neural_network.ipynb : Function for the Artificial Neural Network
-* random_forest.ipynb : Function for the Random Forest model
+* random_forest.ipynb : Function for the Random Forest
-* lstm.ipynb : Function for the LSTM model
+* lstm.ipynb : Function for the LSTM
-* hybrid_ceemdan_rf.ipynb : Function for the hybrid ceemdan rf model
+* hybrid_ceemdan_rf.ipynb : Function for the hybrid ceemdan rf
-* hybrid_ceemdan_lstm.ipynb : Function for the hybrid ceemdan lstm model
+* hybrid_ceemdan_lstm.ipynb : Function for the hybrid ceemdan lstm
 * proposed_model_hybrid_ceemdan_rf_lstm.ipynb : Function for the proposed hybrid ceemdan rf lstm